Wisconsin Department of Children and Families

-The Minor Parents (CMM) placement is for individuals who are custodial minor parents.
-A custodial minor parent (under the age of 18, male or female) is eligible for W-2Wisconsin Works regardless of the minor parent’s living arrangement and his/her financial or nonfinancial eligibility status.
+The Case Management for Minor Parents (CMM) placement is for individuals who are custodial minor parents.
+A custodial minor parent (under the age of 18, male or female) is eligible for W-2Wisconsin Works regardless of the minor parent’s living arrangement and his or her financial or nonfinancial eligibility status.

 FEPFinancial and Employment Plannerss should provide individuals in the CMM placement with information regarding: